gphanikumar/MM2090/README.md

 ## Examples and solutions

-Look at the contributions by [abhigyan](abhigyan/README.md) for examples and solutions that could help you learn more about the concepts of this course.
+Look at the contributions by [abhigyan](abhigyan/README.md) and [archish](archish/README.md) for examples and solutions that could help you learn more about the concepts of this course.

 ## Further learning